 Appeals against the decision of the SSHD or the Judge can be made to the High Court within 14 days of the decision to order extradition being made by the SSHD.
 A requested person should be extradited within 28 days of the SSHDs decision to extradite, unless there is an appeal, in which case the person is only extradited once all domestic legal remedies have been exhausted.

 Extradition can be a very complex and protracted process, causing a considerable amount of stress to all those involved.
 If you or someone you know are under threat of extradition, contact our specialist team of extradition solicitors for advice tailored to your particular circumstances.

 Our extradition specialists are part of our London based extradition team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.